BarbyKelly/quizproject/README.md

 - Developer had not tested quiz with zero score.
 Grateful to Matthew J for finding and highlighting this bug.

-- Developer recreated 'underfined score: 0 error' to inspect it:
+- Developer recreated 'undefined score: 0 error' to inspect it:

   ![Undefined, score:0 error ](assets/images/readmeimg/undefined_score.png)